 Further, the helicopter was equipped with the latest guided air-to-surface missile Izdeliye 305E (Product 305 E), which can strike a target at a distance of up to 14.5km with a speed of up to 230m/s.
 Russia fired the latest missiles from a Ka-52 Alligator attack helicopter during its military operation in Ukraine in 2022.

 The Ka-52 helicopter is fitted with a mast-mounted radome housing a Phazotron FH-01 Millimeter Wave Radar (MMW) radar with two antennas for aerial and ground targets.

 The countermeasures are supported by active IR and electronic jammers, radar warning receiver (RWR), laser detection system, IR missile approach warning sensor and UV-26 flare / chaff dispensers in wing-tip fairings.

 The Ka-52 Alligator is powered by two Klimov VK-2500 turboshaft engines driving two coaxial contra-rotating main rotors.
 Each engine produces a maximum take-off power of 2,400hp.
 The engines are equipped with a new full authority digital control system (FADEC).

-The Ka-52 helicopter can fly at a maximum altitude of 5,500m.
+The Ka-52 military helicopter can fly at a maximum altitude of 5,500m.
 The maximum and cruise speeds of the helicopter are 300km/h and 260km/h respectively.
-The helicopter can climb at a rate of 12m/s.
+The helicopter can climb at a maximum rate of 16m/s.
 The Ka-52 has a practical flight range of 460km, while its ferry flight range is 1,110km.